-This form allows Coach Relations Reps to create the hardware order needed to upgrade or downgrade a hardware package.
-In an upgrade or downgrade scenario, the coach returns all their equipment, and is sent new equipment.
+This form allows support reps to create the hardware order needed to upgrade or downgrade a hardware package.
+In an upgrade or downgrade scenario, the user returns all their equipment, and is sent new equipment.

-- Though billing tasks are out of the scope of this flow, upgraded hardware is not sent until the invoice has been paid.
+Though billing tasks are out of the scope of this flow, upgraded hardware is not sent until the invoice has been paid.
 Therefore, the invoice number is needed to check that the hardware order should be created as pending payment or paid and for immediate processing.
-This also serves to remind Coach Relations Representatives that billing tasks must be completed independent of this flow.
+This also serves to remind support representatives that billing tasks must be completed independent of this flow.